Make Your Website Have a Beautiful Thumbnail Link Preview

 Tweet Preview

-Sure, it correctly grabs the title of the page and the description, but it’s not the best-looking tweet in a feed.
+Sure, it grabs the page title and description correctly, but it’s not the most eye-catching tweet in the feed.

 Now, let’s dig deeper into Open Graph to make your website stand out on any social media platform.